Leor8a/leor8a.github.io/_pages/curriculum.md

 **Volunteering**
 September 2014
 Place: DEVHR - An event where videogame developers met for videogame development.
 It's like the mexican E3 Expo.
+I participated by attending the international pontents and by attending
+Attending the people that went to the event.

 ##Languages

-English
+**English**
-CELE approved that I have the skills for reading comprehension in the English language.
+CELE approved that I have the skills for reading comprehension.
 This is a Bachellor's Degree Pre-Requisit.